matter-labs/zksync-lite-docs/docs/dev/getting-started.md

 1. Depositing from Ethereum network by making a transaction to a zkSync smart contract on the mainchain.
 2. Receiving funds from anyone who already has funds in the network.

 All transactions in the zkSync network are authorized with a signature using private keys.
 Public keys and addresses can be derived from the private key.
 A public address in the zkSync network must be able to receive funds.
-For convenience, it is possible to use Ethereum private key to derive a zkSync private key.
+For convenience, it is possible to use the Ethereum private key to derive a zkSync private key.

 All operations inside zkSync are arranged in blocks.
 After network operator creates block it gets published to Ethereum with a `Commit` transaction.
 The finality of a committed block is probabilistic until a zero-knowledge (ZK) proof verifies its correctness in a few minutes.
 This proof then gets published to Ethereum using `Verify` transaction and making the state of the block final.
 Multiple blocks can be committed but not verified.